-Coughing.
-Aching.
-Sneezing.
 The cold and flu season is no treat.
-This year, consider taking a few simple actions to keep illness at bay.
-Healthy lifestyle choices are the best way to boost your body’s immunity, naturally.
-That means exercising regularly, limiting alcohol, caffeine, and sugar, eating healthy meals that contain plenty of fruits and vegetables, and drinking lots of water.
+With this year bringing added challenges, consider taking a few simple actions to boost your body’s immunity and keep illness at bay.
+Exercising regularly, limiting alcohol, caffeine, and sugar, eating healthy meals that contain plenty of fruits and vegetables, and drinking lots of water are the best places to start.
 Vitamin C is a frequently recommended supplement for use during the common cold.
 Learn more about this water-soluble vitamin.

 HOW TO USE IT